 The Southcentral Alaska sea otter stock occurs in the center of the sea otter range in Alaska and extends from Cape Yakataga in the east to Cook Inlet in the west, including Prince William Sound, the eastern Kenai Peninsula coast, and Kachemak Bay (USFWS 2023).
 Between 2014 and 2019, aerial surveys were conducted in three regions of the Southcentral Alaska sea otter stock: (1) Eastern Cook Inlet, (2) Outer Kenai Peninsula, and (3) Prince William Sound by aerial transects flown at 91 m (298.56 ft) of altitude.
-The combined estimates of the three regions resulted in approximately 21,617 (SE = 2,190) sea otters and an average density of 1.96 sea otters per square kilometer (km2) for the Southcentral Alaska stock (Esslinger et al. 2021).
-We applied the average density of sea otters in Prince William Sound, 2.03 sea otters/km2 (Esslinger et al. 2021).
+The combined estimates of the three regions resulted in approximately 21,617 ($\overline{SE} = 2,190$) sea otters and an average density of 1.96 sea otters per square kilometer (km2) for the Southcentral Alaska stock (Esslinger et al. 2021).
+In aerial sea otter abundance surveys of Prince William Sound, Weitzman and Esslinger (2015) found a density of 21.15 sea otters/km2 in the Orca Inlet subregion.
+Multiple local sources of data (Greenwood 2022; Prince William Sound Science Center 2022; Schinella 2022, 2023; Solstice Alaska Consulting Inc. 2022) indicate a higher density within the Cordova Harbor-approximately 20 sea otters at any given time within the 0.18 km2 area of the harbor, or a density of 111.11 sea otters/km2.
+We utilized both sources of data and applied the published density for areas outside the harbor and the local data for areas within the harbor.